davidmcclure/cleanconfig/README.md

     config_dirs = ['~/.myproject']
 ```

+And `MYPROJECT_CONFIG_DIRS` is set:

+`MYPROJECT_CONFIG_DIRS=/etc/myproject,/share/user/config/myproject`

-And `MYPROJECT_CONFIG_DIRS=/etc/myproject,/share/user/config/myproject`, then SimpleConfig append these directories to the list provided by the class.
+Then SimpleConfig will append these directories to the list provided by the class.
 So, the final directory hierarchy would be:

 - ~/.myproject
 - /etc/myproject